 Criminal charges can have a serious effect on your military career.
 For example, if you are convicted of Domestic Violence you could face an administrative discharge.
 The Federal Law called the Lautenberg Amendment bans people convicted of a domestic violence crime from owning or using a gun.
-If you are a servicemember charged with domestic violence you need an attorney that understands your charge and the possible ramifications it could have on your career.
+If you are a servicemember charged with domestic violence you need a military lawyer that understands your charge and the possible ramifications it could have on your career.
 Former JAG lawyer Craig Drummond understands these ramifications and can fight for you.

 In 2009 Nevada authorized Veterans Court for current military members and veterans under NRS 176A.280 to help military members and Veterans get treatment rather than jail time.
 Not all Attorneys know about the Veterans Court program or how to get their clients into the Veterans Court program.
 You need an attorney that understands and can help you navigate Veterans Court and all of its benefits.
 Attorney Craig Drummond is an advocate for the Veterans Court program and authored this article in the Las Vegas Review Journal “Don’t mess with the veterans court system”.